HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

   sql_file="lighthouse_category_scores_per_cms.sql"
 ) }}

 We can see that the median performance scores for all the top platforms on mobile are low, ranging from 17 to 33.
-As we saw above, this [does not directly imply bad results](https://philipwalton.com/articles/my-challenge-to-the-web-performance-community/) in mobile field data but does imply that all platforms have room for improvements, especially for low-end devices and network connections similar to those Lighthouse attempts to emulate.
+As we saw above, this <a hreflang="en" href="https://philipwalton.com/articles/my-challenge-to-the-web-performance-community/">does not directly imply bad results</a> in mobile field data but does imply that all platforms have room for improvements, especially for low-end devices and network connections similar to those Lighthouse attempts to emulate.

-#### SEO Score
+#### SEO score

 Search Engine Optimization (or SEO) is the practice of improving a website to make it more easily found in search engines.
-This is covered more in-depth in our [SEO](https://almanac.httparchive.org/en/2020/seo) chapter, but one part involves ensuring the site is coded in such a way to serve as much information to search engine crawlers to make it as easy as possible for them to show a site appropriately in search engine results.
+This is covered more in-depth in our [SEO](../2020/seo) chapter, but one part involves ensuring the site is coded in such a way to serve as much information to search engine crawlers to make it as easy as possible for them to show a site appropriately in search engine results.
 Compared to a custom-created website, one might expect a CMS to provide good SEO capabilities, and the Lighthouse scores in this category are appropriately high.

 {{ figure_markup(
   image="lighthouse-seo.png",